-But, despite our lost knowledge here, learning to honor the changing needs of your body within the cycles of the seasons is a powerful way to reduce risk of common seasonal concerns of body, mind, and spirit.
+Fortunately, I experience more and more people learning to honor the changing needs of the body within the cycles of the seasons, a powerful way to reduce risk of common seasonal concerns of body, mind, and spirit.

 In today’s post, you will learn what you can do to strengthen and protect your health during the fall.
 This fortifying approach will in turn create a reservoir of health to sustain you in the winter months.

 The Emotions of the Lung and Large Intestine

 As mentioned above Traditional Chinese Medicine associates the Lung and Large Intestine channels with autumn.
 They get special attention because they are also the most vulnerable during this season.

 The Lung, considered a Yin organ, is associated with taking in the new.

 - Grief and Sadness (unprocessed grief and sadness can stagnate the lung meridian)

 - Attachment (difficulty letting go can stagnate the lung meridian)